Thursday the 18th April 2019

 What made gran so irreplaceable is that you didn’t have to know her well or long enough to remember her, she had the ability to make everyone love her so effortlessly.
 She could light up any given room with her laugh, she made everyone around her feel at ease, and her overuse of the phrase ‘hello darling’ was all part of her comforting character.
 She loved singing happy birthday in Italian, and so it became part of our family tradition.
 Although birthdays will never be the same, we’ll be singing as joyfully as you once used to.

-Gran didn’t speak much English but over the years, she picked up a few British traits.
-The first being her love of tea, with four teaspoons of sugar, then her slathers of Lurpack on fresh bread, she was enthralled with UK soaps, in particular, Corrie and Emmerdale and more comically, she was a hush-hush Jeremey Kyle fan and loved ridiculing Boris Johnson and Donald Trump for their mop-like hair.
+Gran didn’t speak much English but over the years, she picked up a British trait (or two).
+The first being her love of tea, with four teaspoons of sugar, then her slathers of Lurpack on crusty bread, she was enthralled with UK soaps, in particular, Corrie and Emmerdale and more comically, she was a hush-hush Jeremey Kyle fan and loved ridiculing Boris Johnson and Donald Trump for their mop-like hair.
 She was funny, kind, gentle, truthful and so breathtakingly beautiful from the inside out.

 Hindsight is a wonderful thing.
 And over time I’ve realised that our love, no matter how intense, could never match up to hers.
 She loved all of her children, grandchildren, their significant others and family so boldly, passionately and courageously.
 Despite everything, she faced the world with unparalleled hope and optimism.